-More Salt In School Lunch, Fewer Whole Grains: USDA Eases School Lunch Rules
+More Salt, Fewer Whole Grains: USDA Eases School Lunch Nutrition Rules

 The School Nutrition Association, which represents school nutrition administrators around the country, applauded the changes.
 The group says there's been a gradual decline in school lunch participation.
 The SNA says since the updated nutrition standards took effect, nearly 2 million fewer kids are choosing school lunch each day.

-"School nutrition professionals have made tremendous progress in improving student diets, but the pace and degree of menu changes under updated nutrition standards were more than some students would accept," wrote SNA President Gay Anderson in a release.
+"School nutrition professionals have made tremendous progress in improving student diets, but the pace and degree of menu changes under updated nutrition standards were more than some students would accept," SNA President Gay Anderson wrote in a release.
 "We appreciate Secretary Perdue for finding solutions to address the concerns of schools and students.
 This rule will entice more students to eat healthy school meals, which meet calorie limits and offer fruits, vegetables and milk."